Prospective PhD students are invited to apply to my group in Rice Civil and Environmental Engineering, where I’m

-We have funded positions starting in 2021 for Ph.D. students interested in infrastructure, climate risk, and water systems.
-Strong candidates are passionate about infrastructure and climate, have strong quantitative and critical thinking skills, are curious to explore new ideas, perspectives, and methods, and can clearly articulate their research goals.
-Funding is not tied to specific research topics, but applicants should articulate some specific research questions that align with our mission-oriented basic research that advances the broad themes articulated above.
+Strong candidates have strong quantitative and critical thinking skills, are curious to explore new ideas, perspectives, and methods, and can clearly articulate their research goals.
+Funding is not tied to a particular project but applicants should articulate some specific research questions that align with our mission-oriented basic research that advances the broad themes articulated above.

 - Commitment to our mission and values

 - Coursework in calculus and statistics

-- Interest in flood risk management, urban water systems, coastal resilience, renewable energy, or a related topic
+- Interest in flood risk management, urban water systems, coastal resilience, renewable energy, or a related application

 - Perseverance, tenacity, and cogency